Stoicheia/nothing/README.md

 # Big Boy Boxing Programming Tasks for December 5 to December 31

 ## Overview
 Various in-person tasks centered around rewriting the gameplay scripting system (Moonsharp/Lua) to facilitate a better game design workflow.
+Completed in the period December 5 to December 31.

 ## Summary of Tasks